DeemaAli-Analyst/pdsnd_github/README.md

 #### Files Used

 The required files for running this program are:

 * washington.csv
 * new_york_city.csv
 * chicago.csv

 #### Requirements
-This program was written in Python and relies on two libraries (pandas , numpy)
+This program was written in Python and relies on two libraries (pandas ,numpy)

 ## Project 3